tanqiya/tp/docs/UserGuide.md

 ### 2.2.
 Structure of this User Guide

-There are a lot of features included in Teletubbies.
+There are many useful features included in Teletubbies.
 As a result, we have decided to structure our User Guide in a manner that allows you to easily find what you are looking for, without getting overwhelmed.

 In [Section 1: Introduction](#1-introduction), you will find a general overview of what Teletubbies is about.